withastro/docs/src/pages/installation.md

 👍 You are now good to go with Astro...

 ## Astro Setup

-You can install Astro via the **CLI**.
+You can install Astro via the **Astro CLI Installer**.

 This way you can kick off with some starter projects or view some demo projects to get better acquainted with Astro.

 First create your directory that we would be deploying Astro in.